manoharpavuluri/Environmental-Health-Analysis/README.md

 ## Key Visualizations

+> **Note**: The visualizations below are placeholder images.
+The actual interactive 3D WebGL visualizations can be viewed by opening the HTML files in a modern browser with WebGL support.

 ### 3D Spatial Analysis
 ![ACTA2 3D Scatter Plot](images/acta2_3d_scatter.png)
 *3D spatial distribution of ACTA2 gene expression across tissue samples*